Maersks Net Profit Sinks Amid Red Sea Attacks - UrduPoint

 Maersk's Net Profit Sinks Amid Red Sea Attacks

-Copenhagen, (APP - UrduPoint / Pakistan Point News - 2nd May, 2024) Danish shipping giant Maersk posted a huge drop in net profit for the first quarter on Thursday as Yemeni rebel attacks are forcing it to avoid the vital Red Sea route.
+Copenhagen, (APP - UrduPoint / Pakistan Point News - 2nd May, 2024) Danish shipping giant Maersk posted a huge drop in net profit for the first quarter on Thursday as Yemeni rebel attacks force it to avoid the vital Red Sea route.

 Maersk reported a net profit of $177 million in the first three months of the year, a 13-fold drop from the same period last year.